Ex-FBI official McCabe responds to 'lying' Trump attacks, calls them 'horrific'

 "Remember this, Andrew McCabe didn’t go to the bathroom without the approval of Leakin’ James Comey!" he posted Monday night.

-Speaking with NBC, McCabe said, "No one really takes the president's tweets seriously."
-The former FBI official added that Trump has been "lying" about the former top FBI official and his family for years.
+Speaking with NBC about Trump's attacks on him, McCabe said, "I don't think really anybody takes those tweets by the president very seriously."
+He added that Trump has been "lying" about the former top FBI official and his family for years.

 In a statement Thursday, the Justice Department disputed McCabe's assertions in the interview, calling his recollections "inaccurate and factually incorrect."